ClickCease

 So you want to sell your house, but you still owe money on it.
 Join the club!
 Most homeowners are still paying off their mortgages when they decide to move.

-Well, your mortgage isn’t some kind of ball and chain keeping you stuck.
+Your mortgage isn’t some kind of ball and chain keeping you stuck.
 Banks aren’t evil overlords trying to trap you in your house forever.
-They actually love it when you pay them off early because they get all their money at once.
+They love it when you pay them off early because they get all their money at once.

 Can I Sell My House with a Mortgage?
 The Answer is Yes!

-Your mortgage is just another bill that gets paid at closing, not some kind of house-selling death sentence.
+Your mortgage is just another bill paid at closing, not some kind of house-selling death sentence.

 Your mortgage doesn’t follow you around after you sell.
-It stays with the house, gets paid off, and disappears from your life completely.
-You walk away with whatever money is left after all the bills get paid.
-Sometimes that’s a nice chunk of change, sometimes it’s enough for a decent dinner out.
+It stays with the house, gets paid off, and disappears completely from your life.
+You walk away with whatever money is left after all the bills are paid.
+Sometimes, that’s a nice chunk of change, and sometimes, it’s enough for a decent dinner out.

 How to Calculate Your Mortgage Payoff Amount

 Your mortgage payoff amount might be different from your regular monthly statement balance.
 Why?
 It’s not just what you owe.
-It also includes the interest that’s been piling up since your last payment and any fees your lender decides to add on.
+It also includes the interest piling up since your last payment and any fees your lender decides to add.

 Some lenders even charge prepayment penalties just because they’re feeling petty about losing out on years of interest payments.
 Yes, this happens.

-To get the exact amount you have to pay, call your mortgage company and ask for an official payoff quote.
+Call your mortgage company and ask for an official payoff quote to get the exact amount you have to pay.
 Don’t trust the balance you see online; it does not update often.
-The customer service rep will give you a number that’s good for a specific window of time, usually around two weeks.
+The customer service rep will give you a number that’s good for a specific time window, usually around two weeks.

 Your interest will continue growing until you pay off the loan.
 It’s like a meter running in a taxi, which is always ticking up.